luizgh/sigver_wiwd/Readme.md

 # Learned representation for Offline Handwritten Signature Verification

 This repository contains the code and instructions to use the trained CNN models described in [1] to extract features for Offline Handwritten Signatures.
+It also includes links to download extracted features from the GPDS, MCYT, CEDAR and Brazilian PUC-PR datasets.

 [1] Hafemann, Luiz G., Robert Sabourin, and Luiz S. Oliveira.
 "Learning Features for Offline Handwritten Signature Verification using Deep Convolutional Neural Networks" http://dx.doi.org/10.1016/j.patcog.2017.05.012 ([preprint](https://arxiv.org/abs/1705.05787))

+Topics:

+* [Installation](#installation): How to set-up the dependencies / download the models to extract features from new signatures
+* [Usage](#usage): How to use this code as a feature extractor for signature images
+* [Using the features in Matlab](#using-the-features-in-matlab): A script to facilitate processing multiple signatures and saving the features in matlab (.mat) format
+* [Datasets](#datasets): Download extracted features (using the proposed models) for the GPDS, MCYT, CEDAR and Brazilian PUC-PR datasets (.mat files - do not require any pre-processing code)

 # Installation

 ## Pre-requisites

 The code is written in Python 2.
-We recommend using the Anaconda python distribution [link](https://www.continuum.io/downloads), and create a new environment using:
+We recommend using the Anaconda python distribution ([link](https://www.continuum.io/downloads)), and create a new environment using:
 ```
 conda create -n sigver -y python=2
 source activate sigver